 FIRST ALERT FORECAST: More rain and snow to end 2021!

 TUCSON, Ariz.
-(KOLD News 13) - The first of many systems this week has moved out leaving us with a mix of sun and clouds and only isolated shower chances through tomorrow morning.
-Temperatures still chilly with highs only in the mid to upper 50s.
-Another system rolls through Thursday into Saturday bringing us another round of valley rain and mountain snow.
+(KOLD News 13) - Round two on the way!
+A stronger system rolls through Thursday evening into Saturday morning bringing us more valley rain and mountain snow.
 This system looks to pack more of a punch with higher rain and snow totals.
-As storms exit the area, widespread freezes are possible early Sunday morning before a warming trend begins.
+A winter storm watch will go into effect Thursday-Saturday for the Sky Islands and the White Mountains of Graham and Greenlee counties.
+12-24′' of snow possible above 7,000′.
+As this storms exit the area, widespread freezes are possible early Sunday morning before a warming trend begins.

-WEDNESDAY: 20% chance for rain, mainly in the morning.
-Highs in the mid 50s.

 TONIGHT: 20% rain chance.
 Partly cloudy with overnight lows in the low 40s.

 THURSDAY: 40% chance for rain, mainly in the afternoon.
-Partly cloudy with highs in the upper 50s.
+Mostly cloudy with highs in the upper 50s.

 FRIDAY: 90% chance for rain with highs in the mid 50s.
 Breezy.

-SATURDAY: 40% chance for rain, mainly in the morning.
-Skies clearing with highs in the upper 40s.
+SATURDAY: 50% chance for rain, mainly in the morning.
+Skies clearing with highs in the low 50s.

 SUNDAY: Sunny with highs around 60 degrees.